 If this kind of cooperation is possible from individuals who want to improve articles, why don’t decision makers use this model to improve their own businesses and organizations?

 When people get together to come up with ideas, the results are incredible.
-Everyone has different ideas, opinions, and advice to give, but it's the combination of that collective wisdom that can produce tremendous results.
-Combining multiple opinions into useful insights can help decision makers make effective and well thought-out decisions and can result in ideas that the decision maker would have never thought of on his or her own.
+Everyone has different ideas, opinions, and advice to give, but it's the combination of this collective wisdom that can produce tremendous results.
+Combining multiple opinions into useful insights can help decision makers make effective and well thought-out decisions and can result in ideas that the decision maker would have never thought of on their own.
 This is the power of Wikipedia, and we can all learn something from this internet powerhouse.

 Here are the top 3 lessons decision makers can learn from the Wikipedia model: